diodon/SSTtools/python/README.md

 ## DHW_flexiharvester

-A small python function that harverst DHW and related variables given coordinates and a date range.
-The results are stored in a csv file.
+A small python function that harvest DHW and related variables given coordinates and a date range.
+If the output file name is given , the results are stored in a csv file.
+The function returns a pandas data frame with the extracted variables.

 ```
 usage: DHW_flexiharvester.py [-h] -lat LATITUDE -lon LONGITUDE -from